cmmescher/pascha/README.md

 ## Usage

 `pascha` prints out the date of Pascha (Easter).
 By default it prints the date of Pascha for the current year, calculated and displayed using the Julian calendar.
+It has no required arguments or options.

 If the `-J` option is given then the date will be displayed using the Revised Julian calendar instead, but still calculated using the Julian calendar.